 But all we really need to know about the subject is this: THE WIFE – and that’s the wife that HATES sports and absolutely loathes baseball – noticed the permanent K-Zone and said that it drove her crazy.

-With the way the words came out of her mouth, it was like she’d prefer seeing more Donald Trump headlines or back-to-back showings of the movie Pixels in 3D.
+With the way the words come out of her mouth, it is like she would prefer seeing more Donald Trump headlines or back-to-back showings of the movie Pixels in 3D.

-Love it or hate it, K-Zone is here, but there’s one thing we should all be able to agree on: No new technology in sports viewership will ever be as bad as that “glow puck” that Fox Sports once had.
+Love it or hate it, K-Zone is here.
+However, there’s one thing we should all be able to agree on.
+No new technology in sports viewership will ever be as bad as the Fox Sports “glow puck”.

-Hey, no sweat major networks, we all make mistakes – and for those mistakes – there’s always THE WIFE to call us out on them.
+Hey, no sweat major networks, we all make mistakes.
+For all those mistakes, there’s always THE WIFE to call us out on them.